locka99/cpp-to-rust-book/c_and_cpp_background/index.md

 C++ has also become formalised standards with C++98, C++03, C++11 and so on.

+#### Modern C++

+C++11 onwards is a distinctly different beast from earlier iterations and strives to add functionality that if used correctly can eliminate a lot of issues that will be discussed later on:

+* Scoped and shared pointers
+* auto keyword
+* move semantics \(i.e. moving data ownership of data from one variable to another\)
+* rvalue references
+* perfect forwarding
+* nullptr explicit type

+However it is worth noting that since many of these things are late additions to C++.
+Things like move semantics must be explicitly used and have implications that are not an issue for Rust where they have been part of the language since early on.

 ### The relationship between C and C++

 While C++ grew out of C and has developed alongside it, it is not true to say C++ is a superset of C. Rather it is _mostly_ a superset.
 There are differences such as keywords and headers that C recognizes that C++ does not.